-February provides a treasure chest of teaching opportunities.
+February music lesson resources provide a treasure chest of teaching opportunities.

 Support the teaching and learning in your music classroom with resources designed to engage your students.

-The best music teaching resources are linked to real-life people and events to grasp the information quickly.
+The best music lesson teaching resources are linked to real-life people and events to grasp information quickly.
 Many music teachers have found such resources on MusicTeacherResources (MTR).

 These resources can be used in the classroom or remotely.